Trackunit/developer-hub/api-docs/time-series-introduction.md

 With our query endpoints, you can leverage PromQL, the powerful and expressive Prometheus query language, to retrieve and analyze time series data.
 PromQL offers a range of functions and operators for complex queries and calculations.
 The query responses adhere to Prometheus result formats for easy consumption and compatibility.

-In addition to Prometheus endpoints, we provide a metric export endpoint for retrieving metrics in their original ingested form.
+In addition to Prometheus endpoints, we provide a metrics endpoint for retrieving metrics in their original ingested form.
 This gives you access to the raw time series data without aggregation or modifications.
 Retrieve precise values and timestamps for detailed analysis or integration with external systems.

 This documentation guides you through the functionality of the Time Series API, including retrieving machine insights and advanced sensor data.
 It also provides resources for learning PromQL and formulating effective queries.